rememberSoftwares/yacana/README.md

 Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task to actually do something with it.
 Getting the string message is quite easy as the .solve() method returns a Message() class.
 Maybe you are thinking "Ho noo another class to deal with".
-Well, let me tell you that it's always better to have an OOP class than some semi-random python dictionary where you'll forget what keys it contains.
+Well, let me tell you that it's always better to have an OOP class than some semi-random Python dictionary where you'll forget what keys it contains.
 Also, the Message class is very straightforward.
 It exposes a `content` attribute.
 Modify the current code like this:
 ```python
 # So that something actually happens you must call the .solve() method on your task
 my_message: Message = task1.solve()